The Platinum Group Metals

 In a jewellery making context, PGMs come from one of two sources – mining (or primary production) and recycling.

 When it comes to mining, South Africa is the major primary producer of PGMs (73% of supply in 2017).
 Russia is the next largest at 11%.
 And recycling contributes around about 27% of global PGM supplies (1).

 Our choice for jewellery making is always to use recycled PGMs.
 As you read on it’ll become obvious why that is.

-Unlike in the gold supply chain, Fair Trade PGMs aren’t really a thing.
+Unlike in the gold supply chain, fair-mined PGMs aren’t really a thing.